textX/textX/docs/textx_command.md

     textX itself and the commands provided by third-party Python packages.

     Please, see [Extending textx command](#extending-textx-command) section
-    bellow on how to define your own sub-commands investigate `setup.py` of textX project.
+    bellow on how to define your own sub-commands investigate `pyproject.toml` of the textX project.

     Some of development commands/tools are registered by [textX-dev](https://github.com/textX/textX-dev) project which is an optional dev